Geghi/ai-link-mind-azure-function/.clinerules/project_rules.md

     *   Keep module interfaces small and focused.
     *   Use private methods (`_prefix`) for internal implementation details.
     *   Maintain clear separation between different abstraction levels.
+*   **Reusability:**
+    *   Each Defined Class should be a reusable component.
+    *   It should be super easy and plug and play to be moved into another project for the same functionality.

 ---

 ### **Security Mandates**